 October 31, 2021 – January 30, 2022

 West Building, Ground Floor, West Outer Tier

-Organization: Organized by the National Gallery of Art, Washington, in association with The Metropolitan Museum of Art, New York.
+The exhibition is organized by the National Gallery of Art, Washington, in association with The Metropolitan Museum of Art, New York.

 Additional funding is provided by The Exhibition Circle of the National Gallery of Art and the Phillip and Edith Leonian Foundation.

-Admission is always free and passes are not required
+Admission is always free and passes are not required.